-If on the other hand conditions are just dandy – say, a smooth, flat, dry paved street – having both wheels deliver power to the ground is again an improvement for all the same reasons it is better on a performance exotic car.
-Powered traction is distributed across twice as much rubber to the ground.
+If on the other hand conditions are just dandy – say, a smooth, flat, dry paved street – having both wheels deliver power to the ground is again an improvement for all the same reasons it is better on an exotic sports car.
+Powered traction is delivered to the ground across twice as much rubber.
 Everything just works better.

 How is this possible?
 In May of 2020 Grin Technologies did a detailed technical analysis of multi-motor ebikes.
 They explain how this is possible, complete with the technical details on why it happens.
 Its well worth a watch if you are interested in taking a deep technical dive on your AWD ebike options.
 I have queue’d up the video in the link below to the exact spot where he explains the heat reduction.

 Another issue not generally considered is redundancy.
 With two motors, if something bad happens on your ride and you lose a motor, you still have another and can limp home on it.
 I learned this the hard way once when I went over the handlebars on my twin-hub Great Pumpkin.
 I smashed one of the throttles and disabled the rear motor completely.
 I managed to roll home on the front motor without needing to pedal.
 With freshly cracked ribs that was exactly what I needed.